Vidurshika/Finance-Tracker/frontend/LEARNING_NOTES.md

     react-router-dom: For routing in React apps
     recharts: For creating charts in React.
     react-hot-toast: For displaying toast notifications in React.
-13.App.jsx
+13. App.jsx
 14. set Routes
-15.login and auth layouts
+15. login and auth layouts
 16. About Auth layout--{children}
     *children is a special prop in React.
     *It refers to whatever JSX you wrap inside this component when you use it.